thu-coai/ConvLab-2/data/multiwoz_zh/README.md

 #### Machine translation for dialogue data

-- **mt_data.zip**: machine translated dialogue data using the translated ontology and google translator.
+Machine translated dialogue data using the translated ontology and google translator.

+- `[train|val|test].json.zip`

 #### Human translation for dialogue data

-- **human_val_data.zip**: we sample 250 dialogues from machine translated validation set and ask professional human translators to correct the utterance translation.
+- `human_val.json.zip`: we sample 250 dialogues from machine translated validation set and ask professional human translators to correct the utterance translation.